AdrianC-Not/Hello-world/README.md

 # Hello-world
-This repository is for practicing the GitHub Flow
-My name is Adrian and I love mountains
+This repository is for practicing the GitHub Flow and my name is Adrian